Covid-19 coronavirus lockdown: Whole of New Zealand in self-isolation in battle against disease

 It comes as the number of cases of coronavirus nears 450,000 around the world - including 205 cases in New Zealand so far.
 The global death toll is set to reach 20,000 today; another 111,000 people have recovered.

-"Success won't be instant," Ardern said, ahead of the lockdown which started at 11.59pm on Wednesday.
+7.05am: Police Commissioner Mike Bush talks to Mike Hosking; 7.15am: What to expect at the supermarket today

-The benefit of the lockdown would not be felt for many days to come and numbers would keep rising, she said.
+Back in New Zealand, Ardern said the benefit of the lockdown would not be felt for many days to come and numbers would keep rising.

 "But don't be discouraged.
 Over time, we will see change if we all stick to the plan.
 You may not be at work, but that doesn't mean you don't have a job.
 Your job is to save lives, and you can do that by staying home and breaking the chain."